|

 up" choice for many students who may not have made very wise choices

+as they left high school.
 Private career colleges are also becoming a preferred option for

 graduates of traditional post-secondary universities and colleges who are